The Truth about LEDs, Light Sensitivity, & Migraine

 What is LED Lighting and How are We Exposed to It?

-This type of lighting typically produces an amber, red, green or blue light which is then converted into the white light most commonly used in homes.
+The answer to how LEDs impact our eyes and brain may lie in precisely how they function.
+They typically produce an amber, red, green or blue light which is then converted into the white light most commonly used in homes.
 The more “white” the color of the LED, the more blue wavelengths are contained therein; this is an important factor because, as we discuss below, the impact of blue light on how we feel can be quite significant.

 Unbeknownst to many, we are chronically exposed to LED lights on a daily basis.
 They are used in many commonplace applications such as: